Hidden Gems & Popular Favorites: Our Go-To State Parks in Maine for Outdoor Adventures

 Aside from the trail network, visitors can enjoy many picnic areas, kayaking, hunting, fishing, mountain biking, bird watching, and wildlife viewing.
 The mountains offer breathtaking views of New England, and hikers have been known to run into wildlife such as moose, bears, and deer.

-If you’re looking to camp in the state park, Baxter has a no-frills campground with natural water sources.
+If you’re looking to camp in the state park, Baxter State Park has a no-frills campground with natural water sources.
 Bring your camping gear, and get ready to rough it as there are no supplies to purchase and no showers or toilets — just outhouses.

 This type of campground is great for those who enjoy rustic camping.
 There are cabins, bunkhouses, lean-tos, and tent sites available to rent.